gbonk/s3wipe/README.md

   --profile PROFILE      The AWS Profile to use (Optional) --region REGION        The Region to use (Optional) --dryrun               Don't delete.
-Print what we would have deleted --quiet                Suppress all non-error output --batchsize BATCHSIZE  # of keys to batch delete (default 100) --maxqueue MAXQUEUE    Max size of deletion queue (default 10k) --delbucket            If S3 path is a bucket path, delete the bucket also
+Print what we would have deleted --quiet                Suppress all output
+  --verbose              Enable debug logging --batchsize BATCHSIZE  # of keys to batch delete (default 100) --maxqueue MAXQUEUE    Max size of deletion queue (default 10k) --delbucket            If S3 path is a bucket path, delete the bucket also